Thank you for looking at our Mediation services.

 Legal Aid

-If you do not know whether you qualify for Legal Aid and would like to know more you can always contact the Legal Aid Agency on 0845 3454345 or visit their website at www.gov.ukcheck-legal-aid.
+We do not offer Legal Aid for mediation.
+You can check if you qualify for Legal Aid, you can always contact the Legal Aid Agency on 0845 3454345 or visit their website at www.gov.ukcheck-legal-aid.
+You can find a mediator who offers Legal Aid Mediation at ww.familymediationcouncil.org.uk

 Key Milestones